JensRoland/kegstand/docs/index.md

 For the version numbering we recommend following [Semantic Versioning](https://semver.org/), although this is not strictly enforced by Kegstand.

-For a full list of configuration options, see the [Configuration Reference](https://kegstand.dev/docs/configuration-reference) on the Kegstand website.
+For a full list of configuration options, see the [Configuration Reference](https://kegstand.dev/docs/configuration-reference) on the Kegstand website.<!-- markdown-link-check-disable-line -->

 ## Developing with Kegstand